 Two sensitivity analyses have been carried out.
+First for the scenario with the plant load factor based on ANEEL authorization /13/.
+The second scenario was made to evaluate the IRR impact without the electricity price discount.

-For the plant load factor of 46.50% (9.30 MW guaranteed energy as agreed in the auction) /43/ and for the plant load factor of 49.00% (9.80 MW guaranteed power as authorized by the ANEEL) /13/.
-Parameters contributing to more than 20% of the revenues or costs where simulated in order to check the robustness of the financial analysis.
+Parameters contributing to more than 20% of the revenues or costs were simulated in order to check the robustness of the financial analysis.
 Reasonable variations of the electricity price, electricity generation, capital expenditures and operation and maintenance costs were checked by varying the parameters in 10%.
-Also, for parameters electricity price, electricity generation, capital expenditures were calculated the variation necessary to reach the benchmark and then discussing the likelihood for that to happen.
+The variations necessary to reach the benchmark were determined and demonstrated, and then the likelihood for that to happen was discussed for parameters electricity price, electricity generation, capital expenditures.
 The IRR does not suffer a significant change when the O&M costs vary.
-Even if O&M is disregarded from the costs, the maximum IRR would be 8.25%.
-Considering this the O&M costs were not presented in the table 1 below /4//36/.
+Even if disregarded from the costs, the highest IRR achieved of all wind farms would be 8.76%, which is below benchmark.
+Considering this the O&M costs were not presented in the table 1 below /4//37/.
 None of the parameters in the sensitivity analysis are considered to have any significant positive correlation.
 DNV was able to verify that the project IRR will reach the benchmark only if the above mentioned parameters change by values as mentioned below: